Committee members

 Flutura Shala

-She is a passionate human right advocate and believes that fundrasing plays a key role in linking those wo want to make a change with those who can.
+A passionate human rights advocate, she believes fundraising plays a key role in linking those who want to make a change with those who can.

 Members Only Content